 Tom Pepper, Director of Marketing Solutions at LinkedIn, shares how a well-researched, bottom-up revenue forecast is fundamental to setting your sales goal:

 “Build a bottoms up forecast to get visibility into the business, then set a stretch goal on top.
 A target should feel ambitious but achievable - as a guide, feeling 80% confident hitting your number is about right’.
-This approach is centered around assessing your current situation and capabilities to see what you can reasonably achieve from there.” - Tom Pepper, Director of Marketing Solutions at LinkedIn
+This approach is centered around assessing your current situation and capabilities to see what you can reasonably achieve from there.”

 The next step is to translate this forecast into sales goals for your team.